GatoGraphQLForWordPress/gatographql/readme.txt

 The available premium extensions are:

 [Automation](https://gatographql.com/extensions/automation): Use GraphQL to automate tasks in your app: Execute queries when some event happens, chain queries, and schedule and trigger queries via WP-Cron.

-[Elementor](https://gatographql.com/extensions/elementor): Integration with the Elementor plugin, to parse and update data in Elementor pages and templates.

 [Events Manager](https://gatographql.com/extensions/events-manager): Integration with the Events Manager plugin, to fetch event data.